MosesSoftEng/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 Write a script that prints a message depending of the number of arguments passed.

 chmod +x 2-arguments.js; semistandard ./2-arguments.js; ./2-arguments.js

+## 3. Value of my argument.
+Write a script that prints the first argument passed to it.

+chmod +x 3-value_argument.js; semistandard ./3-value_argument.js; ./3-value_argument.js